JLLormeau/easy-ace-box-4-azure/README.md

         terraform plan
         terraform apply -auto-approve

-- You will be connected to your Azure Subscription with a walidation from your browser automatically open for you.
-At the end of the connexion you will have the result :
+- You will be connected to your Azure Subscription with a validation from your browser automatically open for you.
+Once the connexion is OK, you will have this result :
     ![image](https://user-images.githubusercontent.com/40337213/121714815-805c1180-cade-11eb-84bc-2825d239002f.png)

 - Result when you run the installation